Maria (painting)

-Maria is an 1836 oil painting by the British artist Charles Landseer.
-It is inspired by a passage in the 1768 novel A Sentimental Journey through France and Italy by the Irish author Laurence Sterne.
-It depicts Maria, a mournful young woman left disconsolate by her lover's desertion.
+Maria is an 1836 oil painting by the English artist Charles Landseer.
+It is inspired by a passage in the 1768 novel A Sentimental Journey Through France and Italy by the Anglo-Irish author Laurence Sterne.
+It depicts Maria, a mournful young woman left disconsolate by her husband's death.
 She is accompanied by a small dog.

 The painting was displayed at the 1836 exhibition of the British Institution, held at Pall Mall.
-It was purchased by John Sheepshanks, a noted collector of contemporary British art, who in 1857 donated it to the new Victoria and Albert Museum in South Kensington.
+It was purchased by John Sheepshanks, a noted collector of contemporary British art, who in 1857 donated it to the new Victoria and Albert Museum in South Kensington as part of the Sheepshanks Gift.